 - Davington Primary School has an important role to play in supporting the mental health and wellbeing of our pupils.
-Mental health problems can, in some cases, be an indicator that a child has suffered or is at risk of suffering abuse, neglect or exploitation. - Where there are concerns regarding possible mental health problems for pupils, staff should raise these with our Assistant Headteacher/Inclusion or FLO/Well-being Mentor. - Age/ability appropriate education will be provided to our pupils to help promote positive health, wellbeing, and resilience.
+Mental health problems can, in some cases, be an indicator that a child has suffered or is at risk of suffering abuse, neglect or exploitation. - Where there are concerns regarding possible mental health problems for pupils, staff should refer to our Well-being Team.

-5.3 Children Missing from Education (CME)
+Age/ability appropriate education will be provided to our pupils to help promote positive health, wellbeing, and resilience.

-• Children missing from education, particularly persistently, can act as a vital warning sign to a range of safeguarding issues including neglect, sexual abuse, and child sexual and criminal exploitation particularly county lines.
-A robust response to children missing from education will support the identification of such abuse and may help prevent the risk of children going missing in the future.
+5.3 Children who are absent from education

-- Where possible, the school will hold more than one emergency contact number for each pupil so we have additional options to make contact with a responsible adult if a child missing education is also identified as being a welfare and/or safeguarding concern. - Where the school/college have concerns that a child is missing from education, we will respond in line with our statutory duties (DfE: Children missing education) and local policies.
+- Children being absent from education for prolonged periods and/or on repeat occasions can act as a vital warning sign to a range of safeguarding issues including neglect, child sexual and child criminal exploitation particularly county lines. - A robust response to children who are absent from education for prolonged periods and/or on repeat occasions will support the identification of such abuse and may help prevent the risk of children going missing in the future.
+This includes when problems are first emerging and also where children are already known to Kent Integrated Childrens Services and/or have a social worker (such as a child who is a child in need or who has a child protection plan, or is a looked after child), where being absent from education may increase known safeguarding risks within the family or in the community. - Where possible, the school will hold more than one emergency contact number for each pupil/student, so we have additional options to make contact with a responsible adult if a child missing education is also identified as a welfare and/or safeguarding concern (see section 3.5). - Where the school have concerns that a child is missing from education, we will respond in line with our statutory duties (DfE: Children missing education) and local policies.
 Local support is available via the PRU, Inclusion and Attendance Service (PIAS).